barrust/pyspellchecker/README.rst

 ``pyspellchecker`` supports **Python 3**.
 If may work for Python 2.7 but it is not guaranteed (especially for Non-English dictionaries)!

+``pyspellchecker`` allows for the setting of the Levenshtein Distance to check.
+For longer words, it is highly recommended to use a distance of 1 and not the default 2.
+See the quickstart to find how one can change the distance parameter.

 Installation
 -------------------------------------------------------------------------------